PyHOGS/pyhogs.github.io/content/pages/Getting-started.md

 The [SciPy Stack](http://www.scipy.org/about.html) is a curated collection of the major scientific packages available for Python.
 The SciPy Stack includes **NumPy, Scipy and Matplotlib**, which are the fundamental Python packages for numerical computation and data visualization.
 Also included in the SciPy Stack is [Ipython](http://ipython.org/), which offers a powerful interactive shell and a browser based Notebook for sharing code.
 IPython is a *major* upgrade over the standard Python command line interface.

 There are a number of ways to install the SciPy Stack.
 Instructions for doing so are available on the [SciPy Stack install page](http://www.scipy.org/install.html).
 The site recommends that you install the SciPy Stack via one of several Python distributions.
 Most of these distributions come with their own version of Python, which will be installed separately from any pre-installed Python, the SciPy Stack and a well-equiped Integrated Development Environment (IDE).
 The [Enthought Canopy](https://www.enthought.com/products/canopy/) distribution seems to be a favorite among users in our group.
-Be sure to request an [academic license](https://store.enthought.com/#canopy-academic) when you download Canopy.

 ####Getting the Seawater toolbox
 This section is just for oceanographers.
 If you are coming from MATLAB, you are probably already familiar with the seawater toolbox.
 This toolbox is available in Python as well.
 Instructions for installing the [Gibbs SeaWater](http://www.teos-10.org/software.htm) toolbox and the older [CSIRO Seaweater](http://www.cmar.csiro.au/datacentre/ext_docs/seawater.htm) toolbox can be found in this [PyHOGs meeting summary](../python-hour-2014-08-18) post.